 What robotic procedures do you offer?

-The highly trained clinical staff at Mercy St. V's is able to provide surgical treatments for numerous gynecology, urology, cardiothoracic and pulmonary conditions.
+The highly trained clinical staff at the Mercy Robotic Surgery Center is able to provide surgical treatments for numerous gynecology, urology, general, bariatric, cardiothoracic and pulmonary conditions.
 They have extensive experience performing a number of robotic procedures including:

 What is the best way to schedule an appointment with a robotic surgeon or physician or if I want to learn more?

-To request an appointment or learn more about Robotic Surgery at St. V's you can reach us by phone at 866-987-6372.
+To request an appointment or learn more about the Mercy Robotic Surgery Center, you can reach us by phone at 866-987-6372.

 What are the benefits of robotic surgery compared with traditional methods of surgery?

 The daVinci Surgical System offers our surgeons and patients numerous benefits over a traditional open or laparoscopic procedure, including:

 - smaller incisions

 - more precise surgical control

 - less post-operative pain and reduced need for narcotic pain medication during recovery